 The public has been able to weigh in on the prison mail issue over the past few weeks, but the public comment period ends Monday.

 "We have worked and collaborated with the legal community for privileged legal mail," IDOC Chief Compliance Officer Michael Crum said Tuesday.
 "That was discussed during last month's committee hearing.
-We've had multiple sessions and trainings with the legal community, including the Cook County Public Defender's office."
+We've had multiple sessions and trainings with the legal community, including the Cook County Public Defender's Office."

-The department also plans to meet with members of the Illinois Supreme Court to hear suggestions for the mail policy.
+IDOC leaders said they plan to meet with members of the Illinois Supreme Court to hear suggestions for the mail policy.
 JCAR members could approve or block IDOC's permanent rule during their next hearing Dec.
 17.

 "We are anticipating that a number of changes have been made and you have taken comments into consideration, and not only taken them into consideration, but have implemented them in second notice," said Sen. Bill Cunningham (D-Chicago).